CrazyWolf13/streamlink-webui/README.md

 # Streamlink WebUI

-This Repository currently contains the API for an application which simplifies the download of Twitch Streams.
+This repository currently contains the code for an application which simplifies the download of Twitch Streams.

 I used a FastAPI backend and a Vue.js frontend.